Heat waves

 A number of climate indicators relating to heat are available on:

-In 2050, six days of heat waves are to be expected on average in the Montréal and Laval regions, under a moderate emissions scenario.
-This is five days more than between 1990 and 2010.
+In 2050, 4 days of heat waves are to be expected on average in the Montréal and Laval regions ; this figure is nevertheless a median value.

-By 2100, 13 days of heat waves per year could be experience by these regions, again under the moderate emissions scenario, while the high emissions scenario predicts 30.
+By 2100, 8 heatwave days per year could be experienced by these regions, according to the moderate emissions scenario, while the high emissions scenario predicts 25.

 Combined events